This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the cubed sweet potatoes in a large pot and cover the potatoes with water.
-Place the pot over high heat.
-Once the water begins to boil, reduce the heat to medium and cook the potatoes for 12-15 minutes, or until fork tender.
+- Cook the potatoes: Place the cubed sweet potatoes in a large pot and add enough water to cover them by about 1 inch.
+Bring the water to a boil, then reduce the heat to medium and cook the potatoes for 12-15 minutes, or until fork tender.

 Notes

-- For vegan, use 2 tablespoons egg substitute in place of eggs like Bob’s Red Mill Egg Replacer.
+- To make this vegan, use two tablespoons egg substitute like Bob’s Red Mill Egg Replacer in place of the eggs.

 Marissa Pace says